BerkeleyGW/SymmGauge/README.md

 Requirements
 ------------

-The following software and modules are required to use BGWpy.
+The following software and modules are required to use SymmGauge.

   * python 3.0+
   * numpy 1.6+      (http://www.scipy.org/)